pingcap/docs-tidb-operator/en/aggregate-multiple-cluster-monitor-data.md

         kubectl -n ${thanos_namespace} apply -f thanos-query.yaml
         ```

-       In the command, `${thanos_namespace}` is the namespace where the Thanos Query component is deployed.
+       In the command above, `${thanos_namespace}` is the namespace where the Thanos Query component is deployed.

 In Thanos Query, a Prometheus instance corresponds to a store and also corresponds to a TidbMonitor.
 After deploying Thanos Query, you can provide a uniform query interface for monitoring data through the Thanos Query's API.